otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-php-basics-2.md

 # 02: PHP Basics 2

+- Every question has more than one solution.
+It is important to think about different ways of solving a problem.
+Do not be comfortable writing code the same way you have in the previously.
+- With a new language like **PHP**, it will most likely have a language feature than can solve your problem in one line rather than three or four...good example is getting the sum of an array.
+If you do use a language feature, make sure you understand what it does.
+- Start becoming familiar with the principle of open for extension...good example is question five.
+What happens if we want to add new item or remove an existing item?

 ## Classes

 Classes are very similar to what you saw in **Programming 2** with **C#**.
 Naming conventions are the same, i.e., `SomeClass` not `someClass`.
 Properties must be defined as public (default), private or protected.
 If you use `var`, the property will have public visibility.